jf990/highlightjs-language-template/BLANK_README.md

 1. Fork this project.
 2. Create a work branch (`git checkout -b my-branch`).
 3. Commit your changes (`git commit -m 'my changes'`).
-4. Push the branch (`git push origin fmy-branch`).
+4. Push the branch (`git push origin my-branch`).
-5. Open a Pull Request fron your fork back to this repository.
+5. Open a Pull Request from your fork back to this repository.

 ## Links